SLAPaper/a1111-sd-webui-tome/README.md

 Now all the settings apply instantly when you save settings.

-Cannot apply ToMe only to hires fix since A1111 WebUI didn't expose the hires pass (it's enclosed in text2img's sample method), so I can't patch the model on the fly.
+Cannot apply ToMe only to hires fix since A1111 WebUI didn't expose the hires logic (it's enclosed in `StableDiffusionProcessingTxt2Img`'s `sample` method), so I can't patch the model on the fly.

 ## Performance